 - When you’re ready to make cookies, preheat the oven to 350° F and prepare 2-3 baking sheets with parchment paper.

 - Scoop about 2 Tablespoon sized balls.
-Either use a 2 Tbsp scoop or just scoop about that much dough with a spoon and roll into a ball.
-Or use a 1 Tbsp scoop and stack one tablespoon of dough on top of another tablespoon of dough.
+Either use a 2 tablespoon scoop or just scoop about that much dough with a spoon and roll into a ball.
+Or use a 1 tablespoon scoop and stack one tablespoon of dough on top of another tablespoon of dough.
 Place balls onto baking sheets and a few inches apart.
 (You can also freeze dough at this step as well).

 - Bake for 13-15 minutes.
 Remove from oven and top with flakey salt.
 Let sit for about 5 minutes, then move to cooling rack.
 Serve and enjoy!